'The whole world right now needs to unite': Rallies are being held across the US in support of Ukraine - KTVZ

 By Dakin Andone and Sara Smart, CNN

-Demonstrators turned out across the United States on Saturday to rally in support of Ukraine as the invasion by Russian forces continues.
+Cities across the United States have seen rallies in support of Ukraine this weekend as the invasion by Russian forces continues.

-Ukrainian Anton Kilpa was among them.
-He told CNN affiliate WGCL his parents live in the capital, Kyiv, which remained under Ukranian control Saturday after a night of fierce fighting.
-He learned the invasion had begun when a Canadian-Ukrainian friend called him earlier this week, just before bed, and told him to phone his parents immediately.
-“It was hard to believe,” Kilpa told WGCL.
-“It was (a) new reality.”

-Saturday’s demonstrations came on the third day of the Russian assault, which began early Thursday.
-Ukraine has remained defiant, and President Volodymyr Zelensky echoed the resolve of his people, some of whom have taken up arms, in a video message Saturday.

-Olga Ladygima, who is from Kyiv, attended a rally in Times Square in New York Saturday, where she told CNN she hasn’t slept for the last three nights.
-Her friends in Ukraine have stayed up, too, Ladygima said.
+Crowds gathered on Saturday in cities including Atlanta, Washington, DC, and New York — where Olga Ladygima told CNN at a rally in Times Square that she hasn’t slept for the last three nights.
+Her friends in Ukraine have stayed up, too, Ladygima, who is from Kyiv, told CNN.
 But they’re making homemade bombs to try to stop Russian tanks.

 Ladygima has been up crying, watching the news and trying to call her loved ones who remain in Ukraine.
 It’s a stark contrast to what she sees in New York, she said.
 On Saturday, she saw people sitting and eating in restaurants who “don’t think that the war can come to their houses,” she told CNN.